 A key component to an effective government IT strategy is maintaining computer systems by modern standards.
-That means if your locality is still operating with slow Internet and antiquated computer systems, you’re doing a disservice to your community.
-Embracing broadband Internet infrastructure will allow your municipality to upgrade your IT systems with the cloud, automate IT ticketing, and operate a significantly more efficient local government.
+That means if your locality is still operating with slow Internet and antiquated computer systems, you’re doing a disservice to your community and not following government cybersecurity best practices.
+Embracing broadband Internet infrastructure will allow your municipality to upgrade your IT systems with the cloud, automate IT ticketing, and stay more protected from a cybersecurity or ransomware attack to operate a significantly more efficient local government.

 5. Online Form Filing

 People are too busy to drive to the clerk’s department every time they need to file paperwork.
 Once your government and citizens have high-speed Internet, point community-members and business owners to your government website to file: